kossiitkgp/KWoC-Backend/README.md

 For generating the Swagger specification, [swag](https://github.com/swaggo/swag) is used, and [redocly](https://redocly.com/docs/cli/) is used to create the visually appealing webpage that is hosted on GitHub Pages.

-[swag](https://github.com/swaggo/swag) is used to generate the swagger specification and [redocly](https://redocly.com/docs/cli/) is used to generate the beautiful webpage which is hosted on github pages.

 To customize the rendering of the documentation, you can edit the `docs/redocly.yaml` file in the docs branch.

 Please avoid directly editing the `docs/swagger.yaml` or `docs/index.html` files.